-Annual Continuations are required for all protocols that use USDA-covered species and for DoD-sponsored projects.
+Annual Continuations are required for all protocols that use USDA-covered species.
 They must be submitted in advance of the 12-month protocol expiration date in order to be reviewed and approved before the date of expiration.
 For those protocols that do not require an annual continuation (per relevant regulations and sponsor requirements), the ARPP staff will contact you around the protocol’s one-year approval ‘anniversary’ to affirm that a subset of information you provided in your original protocol is still accurate.
 This process was implemented to reduce administrative burden for investigators, and we hope that you will take the time to affirm that the basic information we provide to you remains accurate as it greatly improves our ability to perform efficient inspections, verify procedures, and close out protocols that are no longer active.
 Please note that the IACUC can, at any time, request that any protocol be subject to the annual continuation requirement; the IACUC can also call Annual Continuations for Full Committee Review.
 Annual Continuations that require IACUC review and approval (and are reviewed by Designated Member Review) are typically approved within five days of submission.

 An Amendment is required when a PI would like to make a change to an approved protocol.
 Amendments should be submitted via InfoEd.
 All changes must be approved prior to implementation; approval time varies depending on the complexity of the amendment, but typically approval time is 1-3 weeks.